Online Robust Reinforcement Learning with General Function Approximation: Introduction

+Scalability presents an additional obstacle.
+While function approximation has enabled standard RL to scale to large or continuous state–action spaces \cite{mnih2013playing,silver2016mastering,Sage2013_RLSurvey_Kober,li2016deep}, extending these ideas to DR-RL is nontrivial.
+Robust value functions are defined with respect to worst-case dynamics that differ from the nominal data-generating process, and may fail to admit low-dimensional approximations even when the nominal value function does \cite{tamar2014scaling}.
+As a result, existing DR-RL approaches with function approximation typically impose strong structural assumptions—such as small discount factors \cite{xu2010distributionally,zhou2024natural,badrinath_robust_2021} or linear-MDP models \cite{Arxiv2022_OfflineDRRLLinearFunctionApprox_Ma,PMLR2024_LinearFunctionDRMDP_Liu,NeurIPS2024_MinimaxOptimalOfflineRL_Liu,Arxiv2024_UpperLowerDRRL_Liu,Arxiv2024_SampleComplexityOfflineLinearDRMDP_Wang}—that limit their applicability.

+These considerations motivate the following question: \begin{quote} \emph{Can we design a sample-efficient, purely online DR-RL algorithm that scales to large problems while providing rigorous performance guarantees?} \end{quote}

-In this paper, we address this question by developing an online DR-RL framework with general function approximation and establishing finite-sample convergence guarantees.
-Our main contributions are summarized as follows. \begin{enumerate} \item \textbf{First sample-efficient algorithm for online DR-RL with general function approximation.} We propose {\it \Algo}, the first algorithm for \emph{purely online} DR-RL with general function approximation under TV-divergence uncertainty sets.
-In particular, {\it \AlgonameTV} incorporates optimism for exploration into a fitted-learning scheme via a novel functional reformulation of the robust Bellman operator.
-Rather than relying on standard state--action-wise bonuses as in tabular UCB methods, we use this reformulation to construct a \emph{global} uncertainty quantifier over the function class, which more effectively aggregates estimation error and informs exploration.
-This leads to a computationally efficient algorithm suitable for large-scale problems and, to the best of our knowledge, the first polynomial-time, polynomial-sample algorithm for purely online DR-RL beyond tabular and offline/hybrid settings.
+In this paper, we answer this question affirmatively by developing an online DR-RL framework with general function approximation and establishing its theoretical guarantees.
+Our main contributions are summarized below.

+\paragraph{Sample-efficient purely online DR-RL with general function approximation.} We propose {\Algoname}, a purely online DR-RL algorithm operating under $\phi$-divergence uncertainty sets with general function approximation.
+The method incorporates optimism into a fitted-learning framework through a functional reformulation of the robust Bellman operator.
+Rather than relying on per-state–action bonuses, {\Algoname} constructs a global uncertainty quantifier over the function class, enabling efficient exploration and scalability beyond tabular and offline or hybrid regimes.
-\item \textbf{Robust coverability as the fundamental complexity measure.} We introduce the \emph{robust coverability coefficient} $C_{\mathrm{rcov}}$, defined as the worst-case ratio between adversarial and nominal visitation measures across policies and time steps.
-While a related notion is also studied in \citep{Arxiv2024_ModelFreeRobustRL_Panaganti} for a hybrid setting, our analysis shows that $C_{\mathrm{rcov}}$ is fundamentally necessary in the purely online setting with function approximation, as it captures the intrinsic ``information deficit'' that arises when learning a worst-case policy from nominal data.
-We further show that (i) natural fail-state assumptions ensure $C_{\mathrm{rcov}} < \infty$, and (ii) $C_{\mathrm{rcov}}$ fully characterizes the sample complexity of online DR-RL, in direct analogy to---but strictly weaker than---classical coverability and concentrability conditions.